-More to the point, a youngster’s sense of physical presence exceeds their mental ruminations.
+More to the point, a youngster’s sense of physical presence surpasses their mental ruminations.
 And since thinking is draining, the result is vitality… and there has always been an inverse relationship between presence and the degree to which you are in your head.
 Meaning, the more you are in your head, in the world of thoughts, the less presentyou are.
 It starts when we become adults.
 When we become rational.
 Teenagers haven’t gotten there yet.
 So, they are still free.

 That’s why we adults have so much fun at events like that, we don’t just act like teenagers for that moment in time.
 We become as kids again.
 Because we are in our bodies… not in our heads.
 The music (and all art… and nature) is a conduit for feeling.
 We are feeling the music, and leaving the world of thought behind for that moment.
 And thus, we have no sense of “should be’s.”
 We act naturally, in all our exuberance.
 In Zen, this is what it means to have a “Beginner’s Mind.”
 To be blissfully ignorant of the world’s ideas and judgments.
 And so, free to express oneself authentically.